FOREST: Leadership and influence

 FOREST's dependence on tobacco industry funding has ensured considerable industry influence upon its leadership and direction.
-The Tobacco Advisory Council selected Foxley-Norris as the first Chairman of FOREST in 1979, and when, by 1981, FOREST was felt by the TAC members to be ineffective, Stephen Eyres was selected as Director of a restructured organisation.
+When, by 1981, FOREST was felt by the TAC members to be ineffective, Stephen Eyres was selected as Director of a restructured organisation.
 From this point on, the leadership of FOREST has tended to be drawn from amongst elements of the libertarian movement.

-The 1981 restructuring proposal stated that 'If money invested [in FOREST] is to be properly effective then control and management are essential' and that contact between the Executive Director of FOREST and the Tobacco Advisory Council should be made "on an almost daily basis."
-However, given that 'nobody of worth to a campaigning organisation can be run on too tight a rein', funding would be guaranteed on an annual basis.
+The 1981 restructuring proposal stated that "If money invested [in FOREST] is to be properly effective then control and management are essential" and that contact between the Executive Director of FOREST and the Tobacco Advisory Council should be made "on an almost daily basis."
+However, given that "nobody of worth to a campaigning organisation can be run on too tight a rein", funding would be guaranteed on an annual basis.

 Evans continued to be involved for some time until dying in 1987.
-Eyres, meanwhile, was suffering from increasing ill-health as a result of HIV, and Chris Tame was recruited to succeed both as the organisation's effective leader in 1988; a non-smoker, Tame voiced a concern about the potential wider impact of measures to reduce exposure from second-hand smoke, arguing from a libertarian perspective that individuals’ right to make their own health decisions may need defending.
+Eyres, meanwhile, was suffering from increasing ill-health as a result of HIV, and Chris Tame was recruited to succeed both as the organisation's effective leader in 1988; a non-smoker, Tame voiced a concern about the potential wider impact of measures to reduce exposure from second-hand smoke, arguing from a libertarian perspective that individuals' right to make their own health decisions may need defending.

-Foxley-Norris remained a public figurehead until retiring in 1989, and was replaced by Lord Harris of High Cross, general director of the Institute of Economic Affairs, and pipe smoker.
+Foxley-Norris remained a public figurehead until retiring in 1989, and was replaced by Lord Harris of High Cross, general director of the Institute of Economic Affairs, and a pipe smoker.
 In September 1989 Eyres, still employed by FOREST, was accused of misusing Forest funds to buy first class flights to Australia and a property in Spain.
 The tobacco industry was keen to avoid any publicity and Eyres' resignation, effective as of 1 October 1989, and an agreement not to discuss the circumstances of the termination of his employment, was confirmed in a High Court judgement, of November 1989.
 Eyres died in 1990.

-Harris remained as chairman of FOREST until his death in 2006, while Tame, who took over from Eyres as Director of Forest, continued in the position until 1995, when he was removed by the tobacco industry following concerns about his approach.
+Harris remained as chairman of FOREST until his death in 2006, while Tame, who took over from Eyres as Director of the organisation, continued in the position until 1995, when he was removed by the tobacco industry following concerns about his approach.
 Eyres was replaced by Marjorie Nicholson, who had previously been the organisation's campaign manager, standing for Parliament at the 1994 Dudley West by-election under the FOREST name.

 The current director, Simon Clark, took over from Nicholson in 1999.
-Launching a spin-off campaign entitled 'The Free Society', a more general campaign against the perceived 'nanny state', Clark stated 'If people wish to eat themselves to death by eating too much fatty food that has to be their choice'.
+Launching a spin-off campaign entitled 'The Free Society', a more general campaign against the perceived 'nanny state', Clark stated "If people wish to eat themselves to death by eating too much fatty food that has to be their choice".